wagtail/wagtail/docs/advanced_topics/images/custom_image_model.md

 # Custom image models

-The `Image` model can be customised, allowing additional fields to be added to images.
+The `Image` model can be customized, allowing additional fields to be added to images.

 To do this, you need to add two models to your project: